tanemahuhuta007/DIY-Vape-PortableCharger-IGET-HOT/README.md

 - Ensure the battery is not damaged or swollen.
 - Avoid short circuits while soldering.
 - Use proper insulation to prevent accidental contact between components.
+- No BMS used, use use at your own discretion, may result in damage to cells and yourself.

 ---